 The European Investment Bank has agreed that JLR needs a little boost to stay in business… so long as they meet certain criteria.
 JLR has, so they will be receiving the money and keeping jobs.

 With sales down 22% - and car production down 59% - from this time last year, the UK car industry wasn’t just blowing exhaust smoke when it asked the government for some extra cash to stay afloat.
 JLR has cut staff by 450 since January ’09 and are looking at another 300 “salaried redundancies” to go within the next few months.
 Additionally, staff has agreed, via union vote, to freeze hourly wages and hold to a maximum 35-hour work week in order to save the remaining jobs.
-It’s estimated that 50,000 British jobs are absolutely dependant on JLR.
+It’s estimated that 50,000 British jobs are absolutely dependent on JLR.

 Today, the European Investment Bank has doffed its hat, with a caveat.
 As the bank is holding all of the cards, they used the opportunity to insist that car makers who received support (in the form of direct aid and loan guarantees) must invest in new green technology to lower emissions both at the manufacturing stage and the driving stage.